 Related Read: How to get an FMM Card?

 The Electronic System for Travel Authorization (ESTA)

 The current ESTA application involves two distinct parts.
 First, the traveler will submit any and all requested biographic information to help determine as much as possible about who they are and where they’re coming from.
 Secondly, they will also have to answer a series of questions to help make sure they’re eligible for the VWP in the first place.

 A traveler can submit an application to the ESTA at any time prior to their travel.
 For the best results and to avoid potential delays, however, it is always recommended that the application process begins as soon as travel plans are made or airline tickets are purchased.

-This program could be a potentially huge time saver for travelers who know that they’re eligible for the VWP but who also wish to avoid information processing delays that could cause issues with their trip.
+This program could be a potentially huge time saver for travelers who know they’re eligible for the VWP but also wish to avoid information processing delays that could cause issues with their trip.